sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 Source `earlyR`: https://www.repidemicsconsortium.org/earlyR/
 Source `EpiEstim`: https://sites.google.com/site/therepiproject/r-pac/epiestim

-Research is ongoing and and better benchmark for the COVID-19 epidemic are being developed by .
-The closest data comparison is with the Spanish Flu of 1918 that infected 500 million people worldwide and killed more than 50 million people.[^11] We could possibly take its epi curve and try to fit it to the COVID-19 epidemic.
+Research is ongoing and and better benchmark for the COVID-19 epidemic are being developed every day by people like Dr Tim Churches is a medically-trained epidemiologist .
+Epidemiologist  are desThe closest data comparison is with the Spanish Flu of 1918 that infected 500 million people worldwide and killed more than 50 million people.[^11] We could possibly take its epi curve and try to fit it to the COVID-19 epidemic.
 Again, given my limited understanding of how epidemics work, it is challenging to calculate the epi curve for the Spanish Flu.
 For this reason, it is not possible to predict how any model for COVID-19 epidemic would turn out.

 ## V. Conclusion